Life in Birmingham

-Fast forward to today, and on a ten-minute stroll through the city, you might hear an orchestral piece from Symphony Hall, an Indie band sound-checking in the Sunflower Lounge, or the beats of the burgeoning Grime scene pouring out of a warehouse in Digbeth.
-Living in Birmingham introduces you to a music scene unlike any other place in the UK.
+Today on a ten-minute stroll through the city, you might hear an orchestral piece from Symphony Hall, an Indie band sound-checking in the Mama Roux’s, or the beats of the burgeoning Grime scene pouring out of a warehouse in Digbeth.
+Living in Birmingham introduces you to a music scene, unlike any other place in the UK.

 Whatever mood you’re in, Birmingham’s music bars, pubs, and Birmingham venues have always got plenty going on.
 Listen to a local DJ over a pint at The Mill, get on The Night Owl’s sprung wooden dance floor and party to energetic Northern Soul, catch the best in up-and-coming new talent in The Sunflower Lounge’s basement, or find live music and club nights spanning every genre at the historic Hare & Hounds.

 As well as its incredible live music scene, Birmingham boasts an impressive programme of annual festivals such as MADE, Moseley Folk, Mostly Jazz, Funk and Soul, and Páirc Festival, covering many genres.

-You’ll find food festivals serving up Michelin star food at student prices throughout the city, as well as farmers’ markets like Moseley’s, which have the best fresh local produce.
-Enjoy award-winning dishes at Digbeth Dining Club, Earth’s Kitchen and Cherry Reds.
+You’ll find food festivals serving quality food at student prices throughout the city and farmers’ markets like Moseley’s, which have the best fresh local produce.

 Birmingham boasts multiple Michelin-star restaurants for more expensive tastes – or special occasions – including Purnell’s and Simpsons.

-Get your retail fix in Birmingham’s iconic Bullring Centre, with its 110,000 square-metre of retail space, including the attention-grabbing skin of the Selfridges store with its 15,000 aluminium disks.
+Get your retail fix in Birmingham’s iconic Bullring Centre, with its 110,000 square-metre of retail space, including the attention-grabbing exterior of the Selfridges store with its 15,000 aluminium disks.

 Home to the largest Chinatown outside of London and the biggest jewellery quarter in Europe, it’s easy to see why Birmingham is one of England’s top three most visited places to shop.

-Support the city’s local retailers at The Custard Factory, and get down to PMT for any music equipment you need (they’ve just moved to a brand-new store, and it’s definitely something worth seeing).
-COW Vintage is also a students’ favourite for finding clothes, and Red Brick Market is for bits and bobs.
+Support the city’s local retailers at The Custard Factory, and get down to PMT or Fairdeal Music for any music equipment you need.
+COW Vintage is also a student’s favourite for finding clothes, and Red Brick Market is for bits and bobs.

 Birmingham has more parks than any other European city of its size, ten of which boast the prestigious Green Flag Award.

-Cannon Hill Park is one of the city’s most popular spaces, spanning 250 acres including woodland and sports spaces.
+Cannon Hill Park is one of the city’s most famous spaces, spanning 250 acres, including woodland and sports spaces.
 During the summer, this is the place for boating, fishing, bowls, tennis, putting, picnics and more.

-You can also get your fresh air fix at Sutton Park (the largest urban nature reserve in Europe), as well as the beautiful Birmingham Botanical Gardens which date back to the Victorian era.
+You can also get your fresh air fix at Sutton Park (the largest urban nature reserve in Europe) and the beautiful Birmingham Botanical Gardens, which dates back to the Victorian era.

-There are buses to all suburbs and areas of Birmingham, making it a brilliant city for easy, affordable travel.
-Night buses also go throughout the evening and early hours, making getting home after a gig pretty easy.
+There are buses to all suburbs and areas of Birmingham, making it a brilliant city for accessible, affordable travel.
+Night buses also go throughout the evening and early hours, making getting home after a night out or gig easy.

 TAO taxis are Birmingham’s black cab operators.
 They can be hailed in the street (old school) or reached at one of the many taxi ranks throughout the city.
-The main taxi ranks are at New Street Station, Stephenson Street and Digbeth Coach Station.
-There’s also handy Uber right from your phone.
+The main taxi ranks are New Street Station, Stephenson Street and Digbeth Coach Station.
+You can also bell in an Uber right from your phone.

 Birmingham has eight local railways that cross the city.
 Birmingham New Street is the largest and busiest of the three main railway stations in the city centre.
 It’s also the central hub of the British railway system and makes travelling throughout the UK a breeze.

-Got a gig in the surrounding cities and towns?
-Midland Metro makes getting between Birmingham and Wolverhampton a breeze.
+Have you got a gig in the surrounding cities and towns?
+Midland Metro makes getting between Birmingham and Wolverhampton simple.

-Birmingham has its own airport with flights to Europe, India and further afield (full moon party in Thailand anyone?).
+Birmingham has its own airport with flights worldwide.
 The airport is only eight miles from the city centre, making it easy to get to by train, car, or even bike if you fancy (and are going luggage-free!).

-For any questions regarding Birmingham student life or if you’d like more information on how to apply to BIMM Institute Birmingham please contact our Admissions Team on 0844 2 646 666 or email [email protected].
+For any questions regarding Birmingham student life or if you’d like more information on how to apply to BIMM Music Institute Birmingham please contact our Enquiries Team on 01273 840 346 or email [email protected].